COVID pandemic pushes Germany to largest deficit since reunification | DW | 07.04.2021

 Germany's public finances went into the red for the first time since 2013 as the coronavirus pandemic took its toll on the country's economy last year, according to official figures released Wednesday.

-COVID lockdown measures drove up public spending and hit tax revenue hard enough to produce the largest deficit since German reunificaiton in 1991.
+COVID lockdown measures drove up public spending and hit tax revenue hard enough to produce the largest deficit since German reunification in 1991.

 The Federal Statistical Office (Destatis) said Germany logged a deficit of €189.2 billion ($225 billion) in 2020, compared with a surplus of €45.2 billion in the previous year.